mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 1. First, we define the enumerated type `Character` all the characters we
-    will be working with --- the farmer, the wolf, the goat, and the cabbage.
+    will be working with: the farmer, the wolf, the goat, and the cabbage.
 2. Next, we define a simple `Move` container, which just contains a
     character.
 A `MoveThe Farmer` will represent a movement of only the
     farmer, a `MoveThe Wolf` will represent the movement of both the farmer
     and the wolf, etc.
 3. For the purposes of easy debugging, we're going to define our own instance
     of `Show` for moves so that we can use `print` on them.
-4. A simple type synonym --- a `Plan` is just a list of `Move`s.
+4. A simple type synonym: a `Plan` is just a list of `Move`s.
 Note that
-    we are not using this list as a MonadPlus --- it's just a plain dumb list
+    we are not using this list as a MonadPlus: it's just a plain dumb list
     of moves in our plan.
-5. A `Position` type --- either on the west bank or on the east bank of the
+5. A `Position` type: either on the west bank or on the east bank of the
     river.
 Everyone starts out on the west bank, and we want them all to end
     up on the east bank.